Four Dams Stand in the Way of Kennebec Salmon and Other Sea-run Fish

 - Weston Dam in Skowhegan

-In 1998, the Kennebec Coalition7 signed a legal agreement with the owners of these dams that was supposed to result in restoration of fish species in the Kennebec.
-Twenty-two years later, sea-run fish still cannot swim above the Lockwood Dam because Brookfield has utterly failed to live up to its responsibility.
+In 1998, the Kennebec Coalition7 signed a legal agreement with the owners of these dams that was supposed to result in rapid restoration of fish species in the Kennebec.
+Twenty-two years later, sea-run fish still cannot swim above the Lockwood Dam because Brookfield and previous dam owners have utterly failed to live up to their responsibilities.

 State and Federal Agencies Call for Dam Removal on Kennebec

 - At the beginning of 2020, Brookfield applied for a new license for its Shawmut Dam, the third dam up from Waterville.
-The Maine Department of Marine Resources (DMR) and National Marine Fisheries Services (NMFS) both opposed the application and recommended removing the dam to save endangered Atlantic salmon.
+The Maine Department of Marine Resources (DMR) and National Marine Fisheries Services (NMFS) both opposed the application and recommended removing the dam.

 - In July 2020, the federal government rejected Brookfield’s proposed Species Protection Plan (SPP) for Atlantic salmon.8